jeffgrider/Cosabody/README.md

 # Cosabody™ ROI Calculator

-Single-page interactive calculator that projects Cosabody's documented field performance onto a customer's operating numbers.
+Single-page interactive calculator that projects Cosabody™'s documented field performance onto a customer's operating numbers.
 Built for sales conversations, customer follow-ups, and self-serve scenarios.

 ---

 ## What it does

 Three species (turkey, broiler, layer) on a single page, each with its own tab.
-The customer enters their baseline operating numbers; the calculator applies Cosabody's locked, documented performance lift and shows projected additional output.
+The customer enters their baseline operating numbers; the calculator applies Cosabody™'s locked, documented performance lift and shows projected additional output.
 An optional price input enables a conservative dollar projection.

 Each result box updates independently as inputs are filled.
 No "submit" button — projections appear live.